 Safe and Caring Schools (SC)

-Imbedded in all FMPSD facilities; Safe and Caring Schools includes: Tribes Learning Community, Anti-Bullying Programs, Bus Safety, Crisis Management.
+Embedded in all FMPSD facilities; Safe and Caring Schools includes: Tribes Learning Community, Anti-Bullying Programs, Bus Safety, Crisis Management.
 Please contact individual schools for more information.

-FMPSD Athletics Academy (PEAK)
+PEAK Athletics Academy

 Alberta Project for Promoting Active Living and Healthy Eating (APPLE)